BNSF's twice a week northbound Pikes Peak Local running on the Pikes Peak Sub with namesake Pikes Peak in distance approaching Greenland.

 With a late afternnoon thunderstorm moving from the west, a BNSF Texas bound coal load moves slowly upgrade on Main 1 at Greenland, Colorado.

 The wide and scenic expanse of Greenland plays host to another train as BNSF 8274 leads a string of empty buckets north to the Mines in the Powder River Basin.

-BNSF twice a week southbound Pikes Peak Local climbs through Greenland
+BNSF twice a week northbound Pikes Peak Local near Greenland